reFraw/CATIA2/README.md

 To add a personal dataset, remember that it must have two folders, called 'training' and 'test', where in each one there are subfolders related to the classes.

 ### Usage
-CATIA2 has two modes:
 1) Wizard mode >>> Enter 'python CATIA2.py'
-2) One-line mode >>> Enter 'python CATIA2.py one-line'

-To see the parameters to be entered in the one-line mode use 'python CATIA2.py one-line -h'.

 The initial start of the program allows the creation of the DATASETS, models_saved and results folders.